blue-sky-r/AVR-HelloWorld/README.md

 ### Step 5 - programmer

-USB ASP clone - consider upgrading the firmware with UART modality [USBasp UART](https://github.com/akrasuski1/usbasp-uart)
+USBasp clone - consider upgrading the firmware with UART modality [USBasp UART](https://github.com/akrasuski1/usbasp-uart)

-To update USBASP firmware use the second USBASP module.
-You can buy USBASP clones on ebay for a few bucks so get two pieces.
+To update USBasp firmware use the second USBasp module.
+You can buy USBasp clones on ebay for a few bucks so get two pieces.
 Connect both modules via flat cable and then close jumper JP2 on the module to be updated.
-The module without JP2 jumper goes to the PC USB port and then run update.
+The module without JP2 jumper connect to the PC USB port and then run update.

 ![USBASP FW upgrade](images/usbasp-fw-upgrade.jpg)